blublinsky/qiskitplayground/README.md

 ````

 To make implementation more reliable, operator is using a deployment with 1 replica,
-which means that if the pod is deleted, it will be bring back by deployment.
+which means that if the pod is deleted, it will be brought back by deployment.

-When playground CR is deleted, it will delete all of the associated resources.
+When playground CR is deleted, it will delete all of the associated resources based on the owner reference.

 To run operator locally, use the following command:
 ````
 make install run
 ````
-To build operator use [Dockerfile](Dockerfile).
-For example
+To build operator's docker file run

 ````
 make docker-build docker-push IMG=blublinsky1/qiskitoperator:0.1